Palliative Care vs. Hospice Care

 Best choice: Hospice care.
 Quinn is a terminally ill patient who could benefit from hospice care such as pain relief and medication management, as well as spiritual and bereavement care for his family.
 He could also benefit from ADL care that hospice provides.

-Now that you have a sense of both palliative care vs. hospice care, let’s compare the two in greater depth.
+Now that you have a sense of both palliative care and hospice care, let’s compare the two in greater depth.

 To help you understand the differences, we’ve created this comparison chart, so you can best find out which option fits best with your needs.